 Standard white-with-California-in-cursive-handwriting passenger plates continued to follow the same license numbering pattern as the previous white-with-California-in-block-printing passenger plates had.
 That is, a numeric digit, followed by three letters, followed by three numeric digits.

 Standard white-with-California-in-cursive-handwriting plates issued for commercial vehicles continued the license plate number pattern that had been in use by the white-with-California-in-block-printing plates.
 That is, they consisted of a single numeric digit, followed by a single letter, followed by 5 numeric digits.
 No half-space was used between any of these characters.
-As before, the 3 digit group was incremented first, then when they wrapped back around to zeroes the letter was incremented, then when the letter wrapped back around to A the first digit was incremented.
+As before, the 5 digit group was incremented first, then when they wrapped back around to zeroes the letter was incremented, then when the letter wrapped back around to A the first digit was incremented.

-Eventually, in either the late 2010s or the early 2020s, these combinations ran out.
+Eventually, in either the late 2010s or the early 2020s, the non-big-rig combinations reached 8Z99999 and ran out.
 When this happened, the order was reversed: 5 numeric digits, followed by a single letter, followed by a single numeric digit.
 This pattern would have gone 00000A1, 00001A1, 00002A1, ..., 99999A1, 00000B1, 00001B1, ..., 99999Z1, 00000A2, 00001A2, etc..

 White-with-California-in-cursive-handwriting trailer plates continued to follow the pattern of the white-with-California-in-block-printing trailer plates, with a single numeric digit followed by two letters followed by four numeric digits.